Tomber la chemise: Structure and lyrics

-Chart performance and awards
+Chart performance

-In France, the song went straight to #11 on 12 June 1999.
-It entered the top 10 the next week and stayed in it for 20 weeks, three of them atop.
-Thereafter, it kept dropping and fell off the Top 100 after 30 weeks.
-It achieved diamond certification status awarded by the French provider, SNEP.
+In France, "Tomber la chemise" debuted on the chart at number 11 on 12 June 1999, entered the top ten the next week where it stayed for 20 weeks, three of them spen atop, then it kept on dropping and fell off the top 100 after 30 weeks, achieving diamond certification status.
 In addition to being a commercial success, the song went on to be named the best French song of 2000 at both the Victoires de la musique awards and the NRJ Music Awards.

-In Belgium (Wallonia), "Tomber la chemise" remained on the Ultratop 40 for 19 weeks.
-It started at #22 on 7 August 1999, climbed quickly and finally peaked at #3 in its seventh week.
-It totaled ten weeks in the Top 10.
+In Belgium (Wallonia), "Tomber la chemise" remained on the Ultratop 40 for 19 weeks, starting at number 22 on 7 August 1999, climbed and peaked at number three in its seventh week, and totaled ten weeks in the top 10.

-Cover versions and parodies
+Covers and parodies

-In 1999, the song was parodied by Le Festival Roblès under the title "Solder la Chemise" ("Sell Off Your Shirt").
+In 1999, "Tomber la chemise" was parodied by Le Festival Roblès under the title "Solder la Chemise" ("Sell Off Your Shirt").
 Les Fatals Picards, a French band which participated in the Eurovision Song Contest 2007, also parodied the song under the name "Monter le pantalon" ("Pull Up Your Pants") on its album Pamplemousse mécanique (A Clockwork Grapefruit).

 In 2002, the song was covered by Yannick Noah, Michèle Laroque and Francis Cabrel on the album Tous dans le même bateau (All in the Same Boat), also available on Les Enfoirés's the best of La compil' (vol. 3), released in 2005.